airbnbers/Thomas-Slideshow-Module/README.md

 # Bearbnb Slideshow Module
 > For Bearbnb sample product page.
-Created using React, Bootstrap, Express, PostgreSQL and Knex.js, a healthy dose of CSS, and deployed on AWS Elastic Beanstalk.
+This app was kept lightweight by using only React, Bootstrap, Express, PostgreSQL, Knex.js, and a healthy dose of CSS.
 This page utilizes responsive design layouts for large to mobile screen sizes.

-This service is currently deployed at http://bearbnbphotos.us-east-2.elasticbeanstalk.com/rooms/1/.
+This service is currently deployed on AWS Elastic Beanstalk at http://bearbnbphotos.us-east-2.elasticbeanstalk.com/rooms/1/.
 Additional listings can be found at endpoints /rooms/1 to /rooms/100.
 This page was original displayed on a proxy page along with a booking and reviews service.

 ## Related Projects

-  - https://github.com/airbnbers/ - For proxy server and additional services.
+  - https://github.com/airbnbers/ - For proxy server, booking, and reviews services.

 ## Table of Contents